shopware5/devdocs/source/developers-guide/content-types/index.md

 | getExtjsOptions | Returns an array of options for the extjs configuration |
 | isMultiple | Returns that this field holds multiple values |

-After the creating of the class, we have to register our new Field in the 'services.xml' with the tag 'shopware.bundle.content_type.field' and a 'fieldName'.
+After the creating of the class, we have to register our new field in the 'services.xml' with the tag 'shopware.bundle.content_type.field' and a 'fieldName'.

 ```xml
 <service id="Shopware\Bundle\ContentTypeBundle\Field\MediaField" class="Shopware\Bundle\ContentTypeBundle\Field\MediaField">